Skip to main content

 Cicotte was recognized for a career defined by perseverance and belief in earned success.
 Beginning on the showroom floor, Cicotte steadily built his knowledge of dealership operations before purchasing and revitalizing Spirit Ford in Dundee, Michigan.
 His story stands as proof to students and young professionals that dealership ownership and leadership are achievable through commitment, learning, and trust.

 The Barbara Cox Woman of the Year award recognizes women who have made extraordinary contributions to the automotive industry while championing leadership and community advocacy.
 As the leader of one of the nation’s largest retail automotive groups, Rita Case oversees operations generating more than $2 billion in annual sales across dealerships in South Florida and Atlanta.
-Beyond business success, Case also has been widely recognized for her philanthropic work and her commitment to advancing opportunities for women in business.
+Beyond business success, Case has also been widely recognized for her philanthropic work and her commitment to advancing opportunities for women in business.

 A woman holding an award stands next to a man in a suit, both posing in front of a Northwood University backdrop—celebrating the achievements of Future Professionals and emerging Automotive Leaders.